 If you’re buying a new construction home, you might assume that a home inspection isn’t necessary.
-After all, you had the house built from scratch and customized to your exact needs and likings.
-No one else has ever lived there, and no time has passed for anything to break or go wrong.
+After all, you had the house built from scratch and customized to your exact needs.
 Wouldn’t a home inspection waste your limited time and money?

 That depends on how you look at it.
-For many, a home inspection can provide valuable insights into their property’s construction, as well as the chance to prevent costly repairs on the home later on down the line.
+For many, a home inspection can provide valuable insights into their property’s construction, as well as the chance to prevent costly repairs on the home later on down the line—after all, new houses aren't always without flaws.
 For others, a new home inspection may seem like just an extra cost in an already very expensive time.

 What Is a Home Inspection?